pgbackrest/pgbackrest/README.md

 ### v0.80: DALLAS MILESTONE - UNDER DEVELOPMENT

-* Fixed an issue that caused the formatted timestamp for both the oldest and newest backups to be reported as the current time by the info command.
-Only text output was affected -- json output reported the correct epoch values.
+* Fixed an issue that caused the formatted timestamp for both the oldest and newest backups to be reported as the current time by the `info` command.
+Only `text` output was affected -- `json` output reported the correct epoch values.
 Found by Michael Renner.

+* Fixed protocol issue that was preventing ssh errors (especially on connection) from being logged.

+* Now using Perl DBI for connections to PostgreSQL rather than psql.
+The `cmd-psql` and `cmd-psql-option` settings have been removed and replaced with `db-port` and `db-socket-path`.

-* Remove pg_control file at the beginning of the restore and copy it back at the very end.
+* Remove `pg_control` file at the beginning of the restore and copy it back at the very end.
 This prevents the possibility that a partial restore can be started by PostgreSQL.

 * The repository is now created and updated with consistent directory and file modes.
-By default umask is set to 0000 but this can be disabled with the `neutral-umask` setting
+By default `umask` is set to `0000` but this can be disabled with the `neutral-umask` setting

+* Added checks to be sure the `db-path` setting is consistent with `db-port` by comparing the `data_directory` as reported by the cluster against the `db-path` setting and the version as reported by the cluster against the value read from `pg_control`.
+The `db-socket-path` setting is checked to be sure it is an absolute path.

 * Major refactoring of the protocol layer to support future development.

-* Fixed protocol issue that was preventing ssh errors (especially connect) from being logged.

-* Now using Perl DBI for connections to PostgreSQL rather than psql.
-The `cmd-psql` and `cmd-psql-option` settings have been removed and replaced with `db-port` and `db-socket-path`.

-* Added checks to be sure the `db-path` setting is consistent with `db-port` by comparing the `data_directory` as reported by the cluster against the `db-path` setting and the version as reported by the cluster against the value read from pg_control.
-The `db-socket-path` setting is checked to be sure it is an absolute path.

 * Added vagrant test configurations for Ubuntu 14.04 and CentOS 7.

 ### v0.78: Remove CPAN dependencies, stability improvements

 * Removed dependency on CPAN packages for multi-threaded operation.
-While it might not be a bad idea to update the threads and Thread::Queue packages, it is no longer necessary.
+While it might not be a bad idea to update the `threads` and `Thread::Queue` packages, it is no longer necessary.

 * Added vagrant test configurations for Ubuntu 12.04 and CentOS 6.

-* Modified wait backoffs to use a Fibonacci sequence rather than geometric.
-This will make them grow less aggressively while still giving reasonable wait times.
+* Modified wait backoff to use a Fibonacci rather than geometric sequence.
+This will make wait time grow less aggressively while still giving reasonable values.

 * More options for regression tests and improved code to run in a variety of environments.

 ### v0.77: CentOS/RHEL 6 support and protocol improvements

-* Removed pg_backrest_remote and added the functionality to pg_backrest as remote command.
+* Removed `pg_backrest_remote` and added the functionality to `pg_backrest` as the `remote` command.

-* Added file and directory syncs to the File object for additional safety during backup/restore and archiving.
+* Added file and directory syncs to the `File` object for additional safety during backup/restore and archiving.
 Suggested by Andres Freund.

 * Support for Perl 5.10.1 and OpenSSH 5.3 which are default for CentOS/RHEL 6.
 Found by Eric Radman.

-* Improved error message when backup is run without archive_command set and without --no-archive-check specified.
+* Improved error message when backup is run without `archive_command` set and without `--no-archive-check` specified.
 Found by Eric Radman.

-* Moved version number out of the VERSION file to Version.pm to better support packaging.
+* Moved version number out of the `VERSION` file to `Version.pm` to better support packaging.
 Suggested by Michael Renner.

-* Replaced IPC::System::Simple and Net::OpenSSH with IPC::Open3 to eliminate CPAN dependency for multiple distros.
+* Replaced `IPC::System::Simple` and `Net::OpenSSH` with `IPC::Open3` to eliminate CPAN dependency for multiple distros.

 ### v0.75: New repository format, info command and experimental 9.5 support

 * IMPORTANT NOTE: This flag day release breaks compatibility with older versions of pgBackRest.
 The manifest format, on-disk structure, and the binary names have all changed.
 You must create a new repository to hold backups for this version of pgBackRest and keep your older repository for a time in case you need to do a restore.
 The `pg_backrest.conf` file has not changed but you'll need to change any references to `pg_backrest.pl` in cron (or elsewhere) to `pg_backrest` (without the `.pl` extension).

-* Add info command.
+* Add `info` command.

-* More efficient file ordering for backup.
+* More efficient file ordering for `backup`.
 Files are copied in descending size order so a single thread does not end up copying a large file at the end.
-This had already been implemented for restore.
+This had already been implemented for `restore`.

 * Logging now uses unbuffered output.
 This should make log files that are being written by multiple threads less chaotic.
 Suggested by Michael Renner.